2022 Exchange Annual Report

 What is a Subscriber Surplus contribution?

 Each policy will include a Subscriber Surplus Contribution, which will be applied directly to the Exchange's surplus.
-The funds are considered fully earned (non-refundable) unless the policy is cancelled for an underwriting reason during the first 90 days of the term.

 The initial contribution will be 10% of the annual policy premium.
 Once the admitted Surplus is sufficient to support the growth projections of the Exchange, Subscriber Surplus Contributions may be reduced and/or eliminated at the discretion of the AIF.
 The Subscriber Surplus Contribution will be itemized on the Quote Sheet and Declarations page.